vmud20/vmud20.github.io/index.md

   - *tempSignature*: the path to store the detected repository's signature
   - *signature_path_org*:  the absolute path to store original signature X~org~
   - *targetRepoMacros*:  the absolute path to store macros
+  - *pagerank_location_prefix*: the directory path to store the PageRank score files.
+  - *pagerank_threshold*: PageRank score threshold, the default is 0.018

 - **Runtime environment**: